Jeff Bogard: Reflections on R.E.A. Homes

 Q: How have R.E.A.
 Homes High Performance Luxury Homes℠ improved over the years?

-Jeff: There’s no substitute for 10 years of experience building these types of homes.
+Jeff: There’s no substitute for experience building these types of homes.
 We’ve improved as the products, services, and body of knowledge have improved.
-There are some pretty dramatic differences between what we knew 10 years ago and what we know today.
+There are some pretty dramatic differences between what we knew back in 2007 and what we know today.
 Still, an R.E.A.
 Home built 10 years ago is ahead of the curve when compared to a home built just to code during that same time period.

 In addition, national manufacturers have seen demand increase for better materials and products.
 They’ve gotten on board with producing more efficient and longer-lasting products including better HVAC equipment and insulation materials and systems.